 A 4-3-3 formation identical to the one tested in the warm-up games should be deployed, as that is what France have been working with during training.

 Probable Starting XI: Lloris; Sagna, Squillaci, Abidal, Evra; Gourcuff, Toulalan, Malouda; Govou, Anelka, Ribery

 PLAYERS TO WATCH

-Diego Forlan is undoubtedly Uruguay’s most recognizable face, and as their most experienced campaigner, the Atletico Madrid forward will be expected to lead from the front against France.
+Diego Forlan is undoubtedly Uruguay’s most recognisable face, and as their most experienced campaigner, the Atletico Madrid forward will be expected to lead from the front against France.
 A predatory goal scorer, the ex-Manchester United man has found the net regularly in Spain over the last six years and is a two-time winner of the Pichichi Trophy.
 By no means the South Americans' only threat, he is the player France must most effectively muzzle.

 Nicolas Anelka has been rather ineffective in the pre-competition friendlies, failing to score a solitary goal in three matches.
 The Chelsea man has frequently dropped deep from his position as the offensive spearhead, meaning that France have lacked a presence in the box.
 On his first ever appearance at the World Cup finals, the 31-year-old has to get his scoring instinct to kick in.

 Group A should be a close-run battle, and this encounter will have major implications for each side’s future.
 Uruguay are a defensively sound unit, while les Bleus have typically been involved in tight matches in their opening games of big competitions.
 Expect a low scoring encounter.
 Though France start as favourites with bookmakers, the Castrol World Cup predictor actually gives the Uruguayans the edge with a 39 per cent chance of winning in comparison to les Bleus’ 33 per cent.

 Think you can do better than our expert?
 Place a bet now on the match with Goal.com’s official betting partner Titanbet.